 Description of bacteria-focused BMP Comments/Discussion TMDL I-Plans: Comply with existing implementation plans for discharges to impaired water bodies for which there is a TCEQ and EPA approved TMDL.
-Implementation not due yet Failing On-Site Sewer Systems: Identification of failing on-site sewer systems through complaints and\or visual inspections of the storm sewer system.
+Compliance evaluations was completed during current reporting period.
+Permittees are in 100% compliance with the applicable TMDL I-Plan.
+Failing On-Site Sewer Systems: Identification of failing on-site sewer systems through complaints and\or visual inspections of the storm sewer system.
 Identified discharges from failing on-site sewer systems will be addressed as illicit discharges to the MS4 through the operator's legal authority.
-Implementation not due yet Promote Proper Maintenance of On- Site Sewer Systems: Develop media to facilitate proper maintenance of on-site sewer systems.
+1,868 inspections of on-site sewer systems were conducted and 879 failing on-site sewer systems were identified during the reporting period Promote Proper Maintenance of On- Site Sewer Systems: Develop media to facilitate proper maintenance of on-site sewer systems.
 Educational materials may include brochures, websites, and/or social media pages.
-Implementation not due yet
+2 types of brochures and a stormwater quality website that help facilitate proper maintenance of on-site sewer systems were developed and made available

 Description of bacteria-focused BMP Comments/Discussion MS4 Outfall Inspections: Utilize reports from MS4 field staff, citizens, and a concentrated dry weather screening program to inspect outfalls for illicit discharges.
 20% of identified outfalls inspected during reporting period Public Reporting: Develop media targeting the pollutant(s) of concern to facilitate public reporting sanitary sewer overflows, failing on-site sewer systems, illicit discharges and/or other pollutant sources.
 Educational materials may include stormwater hotlines, brochures, websites, and/or social media pages.
 2 types of brochures and a stormwater quality website that help facilitate public reporting of the pollutant(s) of concern were developed and made available Pet Waste Management: Develop media to facilitate and promote proper pet waste management practices.
 Educational materials may include flyers/brochures, websites, and/or social media pages.
-Brochure promoting proper pet waste management was developed and made available Animal Shelters, Zoos and/or Horse Stables: Develop pollution prevention guidelines for municipally owned animal shelters, zoos and/or horse stables.
-Conduct employee training and implement control measures focused on the reduction of pollutant(s) of concern from municipally owned animal shelters, zoos and/or horse stables.
-Implementation not due yet Residential Education for Bacterial Sources: Develop media to facilitate public education for bacterial sources including residential sources, proper disposal of fats, oils and greases, and decorative ponds.
+Brochure promoting proper pet waste management was developed and made available Animal Shelters, Zoos and/or Horse Stables: Develop pollution prevention guidelines for municipally owned animal shelters, zoos and\or horse stables.
+Conduct employee training and implement control measures focused on the reduction of pollutant(s) of concern from municipally owned animal shelters, zoos and\or horse stables.
+Pollution prevention plans have been developed for municipal facilities and an employee training was conducted on 12/12/2017 Residential Education for Bacterial Sources: Develop media to facilitate public education for bacterial sources including residential sources, proper disposal of fats, oils and greases, and decorative ponds.
 Educational materials may include flyers/brochures, websites, and/or social media pages.
 2 types of brochures, 1 type of flyer, and a stormwater quality website were developed and made available